 One of the few dependencies of the Curity Identity Server is Java.
 Currently, the only supported Java Runtime Environment (JRE) is Oracle's, but this is about to change!
 As you may know, Oracle has altered:

-- The pace of releases of Java
+- The releases of Java

 The increased release cadence affects the security of our customers' deployments since free security patches will only be available from Oracle for six months.
 After this, you will need a support agreement with them to continue receiving security updates.